pulp/pulp_installer/roles/pulp/README.md

   plugin's* `setup.py`. **Required**.
   * `source_dir`: Optional.
 Absolute path to the plugin source code.
 If present, plugin will be installed from source in editable mode.
   * `prereq_role`: Optional.
-Name of Ansible role to run immediately before the venv is created.
+Name of (or folder path to) Ansible role to run immediately before the venv is created.
+You will need to download it 1st (with ansible-galaxy.)
 Needed because many plugins will have OS dependencies in C.
     See `prereq_pip_packages` also.
 * `pulp_install_api_service`: Whether to create systemd service files for pulp-api.
 Defaults to "true".